The Veeam Cookbook Series

 - Specify a name and description to the repository and click Next.

-- Confirm or change the mount server settings.
+- In the Mount Server step, confirm or change the mount server settings, then click Next.

 - Review the settings and confirm by clicking Apply.
 If you’re adding a repository with existing backups, flag the setting to import them automatically.